 Click on your project's row to select your project from the list of resources.
 Note that you must not click on the name of the project, which takes you to the project's IAM page.

 Click on the options menu (the vertical ellipsis) in the row and click Move.

 Click Browse to select the folder to which you want to move the project.

-[PROJECT_ID]is the ID of the project ID to move.
+PROJECT_ID is the ID or number of the project you wish to move.

 DESTINATION_ID is the ID of the organization or folder to which you want to move the project.
 You can only specify one target.